+The first term expresses relevance as the dependence between the candidate feature and class labels, while the second term approximates the redundancy as the mean pair-wise dependencies between the candidate and previously selected features.
+The JMI and mRMR criteria are used in a FS search scheme.
+The evaluated methods are detailed in Table 2.
+In this evaluation, the term ‘method’ is used to refer to a combination of search scheme, such as FS, and criterion, such as JMI.

 [Table 2.
-Method Search scheme and criteria combination]
+Methods as combinations of search schemes and criteria]

 To quantify the stability of the selected features, we used the consistency index developed by Kuncheva (2007).
 If A and B and are subsets of the full feature set X, with A=B=k, r=A∩B and 0<k<X=n, the consistency index is